pape1412/starbucks_promotions/README.md

 ```

 ## Findings
+Both the analytical (and its variations) and the regression model achieve solutions that __outperform__ Starbucks' current offer sendout logic in terms of expected profit per user ($\\PPU$).
+The main reason for this is the fact that each of the models allows for much more precise targeting which includes not sending out offers at all to particular groups of app users.
+Thus, Starbucks can save a lot of money on paying rewards to those customer that would have spent their money anyways.
+In direct comparison the analytical model even wins over the more sophisticated approach by 16-39% on estimated values of expected $\\PPU$.
+Despite that it is much simpler to implement and explain.

+### Analytical Model
+- Sending out offers based on each of the variations leads to an __improvement of$\ PPU$__ by 20-44% compared to our benchmark
+- Increasing the number of offer type combinations per demographic group that result from the first, the frequency based ranking, __further improves the expected$\ PPU$__
+- Increased$\ PPU$ comes at the cost of __losing support__ within the data e.g. arriving at$\ PPU_{Top5} = 17.28\$$ is based on  records of 10,603 (62\%) users only
+- The way the demographics groups are being created can impose quite some __uncertainty__ when leading to very small groups or even down to single users

+#### Regression Model (XGBoost)
+- Regression model is able to find offer type combinations for each user which __improve transaction profits__ per user by 7% with $\\PPU_{Regr} = 12.45\$$
+- Finding the right offers can sometimes mean __not sending__ any offer at all (14% less users reached with offers)

 ## Acknowledgements
 I'd really like to thank __Starbucks__ for providing the data to this project.
 Please be aware that this data set was provided in [Udacity's Data Scientist Nanodegree Program](https://eu.udacity.com/course/data-scientist-nanodegree--nd025) so it may not be free for everyone to use.